blowdart/AspNetAuthorizationWorkshop/README.md

 Create a new, blank, ASP.NET project.
 -------------------------------------

-* File > New Project > .NET Core
+* File > New Project > Visual C# > .NET Core
-* Select ASP.NET Core Web Application (.NET Core)
+* Select ASP.NET Core Web Application, give the project a name of `AuthorizationLab` and click OK.
-* Ensure ASP.NET Core 2.0 is selected in the version drop down at the top of the dialog.
+* Select the Empty Template, ensure that ASP.NET Core 2.1 is selected in the drop down above the project types and click OK.
-* Select the Empty Template
-* Call your solution `AuthorizationLab` if you want to cut and paste the sample code contained in this document.

 Add MVC to the app.
 -------------------